 Public consultation on the Wapiti Recreation Area Management Plan took place in November 2017 and included a public meeting followed by an online survey (the survey was open to all residents, landowners and recreation users in the County of Grande Prairie, City of Grande Prairie, MD of Greenview and surrounding municipalities).
-Prior to that, the County obtained confirmation from the Aboriginal Consultation Office that adequate consultation had taken place with Horse Lake First Nation.
+You can view a summary of this consultation here.
+[PDF - 240 KB] Prior to that, the County obtained confirmation from the Aboriginal Consultation Office that adequate consultation had taken place with Horse Lake First Nation.

 Alberta Environment and Parks (AEP) gave verbal confirmation that it is now in the process of assigning the recreation lease in the County’s name, thereby giving the County responsibility for the site.
 Once the County receives official word, it will commence work on the site.
 County Council approved $150,000 for the development of an Implementation Plan in its 2018 interim budget.

 Site development will be completed in stages, as one gravel pit is still in use.
 The Province has identified the area as environmentally sensitive, so no motorized vehicles or hunting will be allowed.
 Off-Highway Vehicles (OHV) will still be allowed on unoccupied public (crown) lands north of the gravel leases, which are under provincial jurisdiction.

 The first stage of development includes multi-use trails for snowshoeing, walking and cycling, as well as a day-use area.
 Additional components will be determined upon further analysis of public feedback.
 The County’s Parks & Recreation department anticipates working with local special interest groups as part of this process.